-    (A) A pharmacy licensed as a hospital pharmacy by the Georgia Board of
+(A) A pharmacy licensed as a hospital pharmacy by the Georgia State

-    including, but not limited to, a nursing home, an intermediate care home, a
+facility, including, but not limited to, a nursing home, an intermediate care

-    personal care home, or a hospice program, which provides patient care and which
+home, a personal care home, or a hospice program, which provides patient care

-    pharmacy dispenses such substances to be administered and used by a patient on
+and which pharmacy dispenses such substances to be administered and used by a

 services in a secure environment to prisoners within a penal institution,

 penitentiary, prison, detention center, or other secure correctional

 institution.
 This shall include correctional institutions operated by private

 entities in this state which house inmates under the Department of Corrections.

 (11) "Distribute" means to deliver a controlled substance, other than by